MicrosoftDocs/office-docs-powershell/exchange/docs-conceptual/configure-advanced-powershell-settings-purview-info-protection.md

 **HKEY_CLASSES_ROOT\AllFilesystemObjects\shell\Microsoft.Azip.RightClick\LegacyDisable**

-For more information, see [Using File Explorer to classify files](clientv2-classify.md#using-file-explorer-to-classify-files).

 ## Display the Information Protection bar in Office apps

-This configuration uses a policy [advanced setting](#configuring-advanced-settings-for-the-client-via-powershell) that you must configure by using Office 365 Security & Compliance Center PowerShell.
+This configuration uses a policy advanced setting that you must configure by using Office 365 Security & Compliance Center PowerShell.

 By default, users must select the **Show Bar** option from the **Sensitivity** button to display the Information Protection bar in Office apps.
 Use the **HideBarByDefault** key and set the value to **False** to automatically display this bar for users so that they can select labels from either the bar or the button.